PhD, Duke University, 2018

 Research and Professional Experience

+Paul is an Assistant Professor of Economics at Brigham Young University and a Faculty Research Fellow at the National Bureau of Economic Research.
 Paul's research interests include empirical industrial organization and public economics, with a focus on health care.
 His current projects examine how economic incentives shape health care provision and outcomes in the U.S. and explore the potential effects of proposed policy interventions.
 After graduating from Brigham Young University in 2010 with a BA in Economics and Mathematics, Paul Eliason worked as a research assistant at the Board of Governors of the Federal Reserve System.
 In 2012, Paul began a Ph.D. program in Economics at Duke University.
 After completing his degree in 2018, Paul joined the Department of Economics at BYU as an Assistant Professor.

 "Strategic Patient Discharge: The Case of Long-Term Care Hospitals" (2017) with P. Grieco, R. McDevitt, and J. Roberts, American Economic Review 108, no. 11 (2018).

 "Can Fiscal Rules Constrain the Size of Government?
 An Analysis of the 'Crown Jewel' of Tax and Expenditure Limitations" (2017) with B. Lutz, Journal of Public Economics 166 (2018).

 "The Effect of Bundled Payments on Provider Behavior and Patient Outcomes," with B. Heebsh, R. League, R. McDevitt, and J. Roberts, revise and resubmit, American Economic Review, (2020).